 4. Entry Requirements

 No formal academic qualifications are required to get into this role, but it will be expected that you’ve studied dance and in particular, ballet, from a relatively young age.
-Most young aspiring ballet dancers join clubs whilst at school or college, and take graded exams from recognised professional bodies like the British Ballet Organisation or the Royal Academy of Dance.
+Most young aspiring ballet dancers join clubs whilst at school or college, and take graded exams from recognised professional bodies like the Royal Academy of Dance.

 Professional ballet dancers usually move on to train intensively at a special vocational school.
 In order to do so you must pass an audition.
 It’s helpful if you have some sort of theatrical training too, such as a BTEC National Diploma in Performing Arts.
 Ballet dancers who show talent may qualify for funding.

 You might want to study for a bachelor’s degree in ballet or dance.
 This will open up further career options for you when your performing career is over.
 A degree will enable you to work as a ballet teacher or as a choreographer in a dance studio.
 Degree programmes include subjects like; ballet techniques, dance history, choreography and teaching.
 Some degree programmes offer the opportunity of a dance internship with a Corps de Ballet.
 This is a great opportunity to make valuable contacts within the industry which will stand you in good stead when you come to look for a permanent place.

 5. Important Skills and Abilities

 As a professional ballet dancer you would need to demonstrate:

 - a good work ethic and determination to succeed

 - the ability to learn and remember routines